Michael Aldrich: High-profile IT projects

-In the 20 years from 1978 to 1998, Michael Aldrich and his team undertook many high-profile projects which in many ways created the company's reputation.
+In the 20 years from 1978 to 1998, Aldrich and his team undertook multiple high-profile projects which in a number of ways created the company's reputation.
 A number of case studies have survived.
-It was not unusual for the times that there were high-profile IT projects; what was unusual was that a small UK IT company of 500–700 people became involved in high profile, high value, high risk and technically difficult projects.
-What is even more unusual is that there is no evidence to suggest that the projects were anything but very successful.
+It was not unusual for the times that there were high-profile IT projects; what was unusual was that a UK IT company of 500–700 people became involved in high profile, high value, high risk and technically difficult projects.
+What is even more unusual is that there is no evidence to suggest that the projects were anything but successful.

-The first project for which evidence survives was to provide a system to automatically read handprinted timesheets for the nationalised railway, British Rail with over 100,000 employees, to complete the weekly payroll (1978).
+The first project for which evidence survives provided a system to automatically read handprinted timesheets for the nationalised railway, British Rail with over 100,000 employees, to complete the weekly payroll (1978).
 Regional centres were established throughout the UK.
 Scanners were used to read timesheets and for other applications.
-The systems were used for many years.
+The systems were used for a number of years.